kohler/hotcrp/devel/apidoc/submissions.md

 * response ?dry_run boolean: True for `dry_run` requests
 * response valid boolean: True if the delete request was valid
 * response change_list [string]: Always `["delete"]`.
+* response ?conflict boolean: True when the delete was rejected by the `if_unmodified_since` edit-conflict check.
 * badge featured
 * badge admin